Two In The Shirt is one of the hottest t-shirt brands out there. SHOPTITS!

 More TV Fan Hubs / TV Home / Bullz-Eye Home

 When AMC broke into original programming, they didn't mess around, following up the acclaimed first season of "Mad Men" with a series about a high school chemistry teacher who starts cooking and selling crystal meth with one of his former students.
 Sounds like wholesome family programming, right?
 "Breaking Bad" became must-see TV from the pilot episode's riveting opening scene, and creator Vince Gilligan hasn't let up since.
-With a sensational cast, led by two-time Emmy winner Bryan Cranston and Aaron Paul, "Breaking Bad" has emerged as one of the best shows on TV.
+With a sensational cast, led by two-time Emmy winner Bryan Cranston and Aaron Paul, "Breaking Bad" emerged as one of the best shows on TV.
+And now it's about to end.

 As you'll see below, we've been on the bandwagon from the get-go.
 Check out our interviews with Cranston, Paul, Gilligan and other castmembers, read through our reviews of the first and second season DVDs, and don't miss the recap of our set visit in Albuquerque, New Mexico, as well as our Breaking Bad Blog and more!